+*Applicable only to pre-existing non-conforming lots of less than two (2) acres, as of the date of passage (03/08/94)

+**Water’s edge defined as “reference line” per RSA 483-B:4 XVII.

-Special exceptions to this ordinance may be granted by the Zoning Board of Adjustment based on weighing of the following considerations, but in no case shall less than twenty (20') feet be permitted for habitable structures or nonhabitable structures of fifty (50') square feet in area or greater:
+Special exceptions to these setback provisions may be granted by the Zoning Board of Adjustment based on weighing of the following considerations, but in no case shall less than twenty (20') feet be permitted for habitable structures or non-habitable structures of fifty (50') square feet in area or greater:

 whether the goal set forth in N.H.
 RSA 674:17 I. will be infringed by granting such special exception;